brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 16 bht.md

 # Ephesians 4:16 Commentary Help Text

 ## BHT:
-The church, which is the body of Christ, finds its unity and growth from the Lord Himself.
-The members of this body are fitted together in perfect harmony, each part contributing to the health and well-being of the whole.
-It is through the Spirit of God that this union is formed, and it is sustained by the love and support that each member provides to one another.
-This results in a constant increase and edification of the body, as each joint supplies what is needed for its growth and flourishing.
+The body of believers is intricately arranged and unified, with each member contributing to its growth and strength.
+This unity is not of human achievement, but is brought about by the Spirit of God Himself.
+Through the bond of love, the church is built up and strengthened, with each member finding their rightful place and purpose.
+As the body is fitted together and compacted, the collective effort of every joint supplies what is needed for the growth of the whole.
+This harmonious cooperation ensures that the body of Christ continues to increase and thrive.

 ## Choicest Commentary Quotes:
 ### Henry Alford: